liferay/liferay-docs/develop/tutorials/articles/290-configuration/03-fully-custom-system-settings-ui.markdown

 ## Creating a `DisplayContext` [](id=creating-a-displaycontext)

-A `DisplayContext` class is a POJO meant to simplify and minimize the use of Java logic in JSPs.
-Using a display context isn't required, but it's a nice convention to follow.
-Think of it like a data transfer object, where the `DisplayContext`'s setters are called from the Java class providing the render logic (in this case the `ConfigurationScreen`'s `render` method), and the getters are called from the JSP, removing the need for the Java logic to be
+A `DisplayContext` class is a POJO that simplifies and minimizes the use of Java logic in JSPs.
+Display context usage isn't required, but it's a nice convention to follow.
+It's a kind of data transfer object, where the `DisplayContext`'s setters are called from the Java class providing the render logic (in this case the `ConfigurationScreen`'s `render` method), and the getters are called from the JSP, removing the need for the Java logic to be